 • Dark web monitoring searches the dark web on an ongoing basis to actively monitor the internet for your information.

-At IdentityIQ services, we use innovative technology to continuously scrape thousands of websites, marketplaces, chat rooms and forums on the dark web, so you know we’re always watching out for you.
+At IdentityIQ we use innovative technology to continuously scrape thousands of websites, marketplaces, chat rooms and forums on the dark web, and send you real-time alerts you as soon as we detect your information somewhere a criminal could access it.

 What Can Criminals Do with My Personal Information?

-When criminals obtain your personal information, they can use it to commit many types of identity theft:
+When criminals obtain your personal information, they can use it to commit many types of identity theft.
+Here are some of the most common ways criminals might use your personal information after finding it on the dark web:

 If you find your personal information on the dark web, there are a few things you can do to protect yourself:

-• Turn on multifactor authentication for your online accounts to add an additional layer of security.
+• Turn on multifactor authentication (MFA) for your online accounts to add an additional layer of security.

-• Read your monthly financial statements from your bank, credit card company, retirement plan administrator and more.
+• Monitor your financial statements from your bank, credit card company, retirement plan administrator and more.
 Review transactions and withdrawals to look for suspicious activity.

-• Freeze your credit report with all three major credit bureaus to help stop criminals from opening fraudulent credit accounts in your name.
+• Freeze your credit report with the three major credit bureaus to help stop criminals from opening fraudulent credit accounts in your name.

 • If your credit card or bank account number is found online, contact the financial institution and report it.

-It’s completely safe to perform a dark web scan and look for your PII online, but only dark web monitoring will provide continuous vigilance for better protection.
+Performing a dark web scan will help you check for your PII online, but only dark web monitoring will provide continuous vigilance for better protection.
 It’s also important to remember that dark web scans have limitations and can’t view private web activity, nor can they recover your stolen information once it’s out there.

-When used in conjunction IdentityIQ identity theft protection services, dark web monitoring is one key tool in your protection toolkit.
-You can navigate the web with more confidence, knowing that industry experts are vigilantly monitoring your identity to keep you safe.
+When used in conjunction IdentityIQ identity theft protection services, dark web monitoring can help you get ahead of criminal activity by alerting you as soon as your information is detected on the dark web.
+Join IdentityIQ today and navigate the web with more confidence, knowing that industry-leading technology is vigilantly monitoring your identity to keep you safe.